Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them with others.

-Jesus is telling John that He is the Beginning and the End, the First and the Last in each of the four uses of Alpha and Omega.
-In reading the final two occurrences, its obvious connection to the first chapters of the Genesis creation account cannot be denied.
+He is the Beginning and the End, the First and the Last, in each of Alpha and Omega's four uses.
+In reading the last two occurrences, its obvious connection to the first chapters of the Genesis creation account cannot be denied.

-The Gospel of John begins with this very same theme that also is so very reminiscent of the creation report, and as we saw between the first two uses of Alpha and Omega, this connection with the Word of God.
+The Gospel of John begins with this now-familiar theme that also is so very reminiscent of the creation report, and as we saw between the first two uses of Alpha and Omega, this connection with the Word of God.

 In the beginning was the Word, and the Word was with God, and the Word was God.
 The same was in the beginning with God.
 All things were made by him; and without him was not any thing made that was made.
 In him was life; and the life was the light of men. . .

 Later in John's Gospel, Jesus is praying just before the passion that is about to occur and mentions that He existed before the world was.

 And now, O Father, glorify Me together with Yourself, with the glory which I had with You before the world was.